Interested in becoming a Community Advisor?

 The CEC has a responsibility to advise the WHCG Board on community views, so they are recognised and reflected in service delivery, planning and policy development.
 They are a voice for the community to comment or raise concerns and opportunities for improvement around the health service and the services WHCG offer.

-MEET OUR COMMUNITY ENGAGEMENT COMMITTEE
+MEET OUR COMMUNITY ENGAGEMENT COMMITTEE (CURRENTLY IN RECESS)

 |Name: Ann Falkingham